 The classic example of a durable good is the car.
 Assuming routine maintenance, the lifespan of a modern car is over 100,000 miles, or roughly five to fifteen years.
 Cars are also rivalrous, ie only useful to one owner at a time, but it generally doesn’t matter who the owner is.
 A car is just as useful to anyone who can and will drive it.

 Media is different.
 Personally, after I’ve read a book or watched a movie or played a game a few times, I feel like I’ve gotten most of the value I’m going to get from it.
-I’d re-watch/read/play some, but not many, and even for those, by the 50th replay, the marginal value gets pretty damn low.
+I’d replay some games and reread some books, but not many, and even then, the marginal value gets pretty damn low after the first few times.

 This doesn’t apply across the board, of course.
 People happily replay music for years, or even decades.
 Still, most media seems like a consumable in that I can use it up…but the catch is I only use it up for me.
 If I sell it to someone who hasn’t played it yet, it’s still brimming with value for them.
 This makes it a kind of virtual, owner-dependent consumable good.